 [Let Us Match You With Top Allied Health Schools and Colleges Now]

-The BLS expects employment in this field to grow 20% between 2008 and 2018, which is much faster than average for all occupations.
-This growth will be spurred by an increased willingness of pet owners to spend more money for advanced veterinary care on their pets.
+The BLS expects employment in this field to grow 10% between 2012 and 2022, which is average for all occupations.
+Growth will be spurred by an increased willingness of pet owners to spend more money for advanced veterinary care on their pets.